 When Thanksgiving rolls around, there’s a couple of classic desserts that must be on the menu!
 I always serve my pumpkin dessert squarespumpkin cupcakes, and irresistible sweet potato pies.
 Believe it or not, I actually prefer it to a traditional pumpkin pie!

 Put this and a pumpkin pie head-to-head in a taste test and this sweet potato pie comes out the winner every time!
-This pie is lusciously creamy, perfectly sweet and full of warm, cozy spices.
+It’s lusciously creamy, perfectly sweet and full of warm, cozy spices.
 This treat is sure to impress and earn you rave reviews from family and friends!

 Why we love this recipe